 Other than the music there is nothing and I mean NOTHING redeemable or good about this series whatsoever.

 This is one of the worst animes I ever had the displeasure of watching.

 Also, I have to say this.
-When even the worst mecha shows like Gundam Seed Destiny, Brain Powered and Aldnoah Zero where despite them being more flawed has more things going for it and manages to outclass you in certain aspects you know you have fucked up on a scale that is immeasurable.
+When even the worst mecha shows like Gundam Seed Destiny, Brain Powered and Aldnoah Zero where despite them being more flawed has more things going for them and manages to outclass you in certain aspects you know you have fucked up on a scale that is immeasurable.

 If you want to a good mecha show that features great character drama and great story elements go watch Eureka Seven, Gurren Lagann or Neon Genesis Evangelion.

 If you want to watch a good anime from Studio Trigger?
 Watch Little Witch Academia Space Patrol Luluco and Kill la Kill.

 If you want to watch a good anime from A1 Pictures?
 Watch Shinsekai Yori, Space Brothers, and Magi.